-Sign language is a great way to communicate when one or both parties are unable to speak.
-Signing helps to understand one another, but it is also important to vocally say the words while signing.
 This will help a child with speech delay be able to communicate more effectively so that when they are ready to start talking, they will know the words that they need to use.
-Sign language is more available now than it ever was before.
-You can watch videos with your child, right at home, so you both can learn all about signing.

 Keep Talking with/to Your Child

 Tell them stories and be descriptive.
-This is great for their growing minds to see you in action.
+It’s great for their growing minds to see you in action.
 The more your child hears, the more your child will know when they do start speaking more.

 Download a Speech App